alanng10/class-lang/Docue/Article/Sande/a.md

 followed by Struct of class StructName, followed by Var of class VarName, followed by limit brace round open token, followed by Any of class Operate, followed by limit brace round close token.
+Any is memory index of the struct any.

 StructVarMark is mark that input struct any var.
 The mark has syntax that is same as StructVarOperate.